frenchie4111/frenchie4111.github.io/_posts/2020-05-27-Coding-Standards-Whitespace.md

 {% include coding_standards.html %}

-## What is Vertical Whitespace?
+## Vertical Whitespace in Practice

 When I say whitespace, I mean the addition of empty lines between sections of code.
 A lot of code I have read does not utilize whitespace at all, maybe because the author didn't even realize it could help.
-It's good to remember that vertical space in code is free, and can be used to drastically improve the readability of your code.
+It's good to remember that vertical space is free, and can be used to drastically improve the readability of your code.

 As an example we will create a function that handles running a specified job with